About Share America Foundation, Inc.

 Candidates will be reviewed based on specific scholastic accomplishments, community involvement and musical ability.
-Each candidate will submit two recorded performances on CD or cassette featuring their prowess on their instrument on a musical selection reflecting the heritage of Appalachia or the South originating prior to 1960.
+Each candidate will submit two recorded performances on CD or digital file featuring their prowess on their instrument on a musical selection reflecting the heritage of Appalachia or the South originating prior to 1960.
 Recordings need not be professional but performances must be heard clearly.

 Candidates should be available to perform for The Share America Foundation, Inc. at a designated event where the recipients will be announced.